Contact: Rabiah Burks

 “The Margaret Brent Awards celebrate the extraordinary achievements of female lawyers who have significantly contributed to the advancement of women in the profession,” said Mary B. Cranston, chair of the ABA Commission on Women in the Profession.
 “Our honorees’ accomplishments serve as an inspiration to women throughout the nation.”

-Sen. Mazie K. Hirono, D-Hawaii, Sara Holtz, Gladys Kessler and Therese M. Stewart will also receive the award.
+Sen. Mazie K. Hirono, D-Hawaii, Sara Holtz, Gladys Kessler and Marygold Shire Melli will also receive the award.
 Previous honorees include U.S. Supreme Court Justices Sandra Day O’Connor and Ruth Bader Ginsburg.

 More information about the Margaret Brent Women Lawyers of Achievement Awards can be foundonline.